SebastianS13/Logger/README.md

 # Usage

-To initialise the logger you need to initalise it as every other class you would but you also have to pass a boolean which controls if logs are printed.
+To initialise the logger you need to initalise it as every other class you would.
 Below you can see examples of both:
 ```
 SebLogger logger;
 ```